 3/ Seam the ends together using horizontal mattress stitch, taking care to line up your stitches so your corners will be even and clean later.
 I messed this up and ended up with one wonky corner.

 4/ Seam one side of the pillow using vertical mattress stitch, again careful to match all stitches.
 Pin in a few places to help you stay even.
 You can seam the first side with the pillow form inside or not.

 5/ If you haven’t inserted the pillow yet, do that now and seam the other side closed.
 I know this method isn’t ideal since you can’t remove the pillow form without undoing one side, but I wasn’t sure of another method that would be ascetically pleasing… suggestions?

-6/ Finished!
+6/ Body finished!
 It was hard to keep the corners even, likely because I was seaming it with the pillow already inside, but if you’re very careful to line up all your stitches when seaming I think it would turn out well.

 7/ Now for the fun part, pick a design!
 I decided I wanted something really minimal (call me boring), essentially just lines that ended up looking like trees.
 Before I started I marked out the spacing to ensure that the design would be centered.

 8/ I used duplicate stitch to make a contrasting colour over the original stitch.
 Since the wool I used was much thinner, I stitched with three strands together.
 This still didn’t entirely cover the knit stitch underneath, so I decided to accept the imperfect look and start fading out the stitches on purpose.
 I started with three strands of wool, then cut to two strands and finally one near the top to finish the look.